Missouri River Corps of Rediscovery

-Monarch butterflies passed overhead in ones and twos.
-It’s hard to believe any creature so small and delicate could migrate so far, yet they were moving far faster than we were.
+On the 18th, Lewis and Clark proceeded northward on their Journey of Discovery, while we proceeded southward on our Journey of Rediscovery.
+We made it out of camp before sunrise, trusting the weather report that the winds would abate.
+I piloted the Contraption while Chris rode shotgun, or rather bail bucket, continuously bailing water for an hour until the wind and waves finally settled down.

-In another good river encounter, Mike and Terri Mehlhaff and son Johnny of Pierre very kindly drove the canoe trailer from Oahe Dam to Good Soldier Creek Recreation Area to help us portage around Big Bend Dam, one more major hurdle out of the way!
+Passing below the Interstate 90 bridge seemed a noteworthy milestone.
+The last time we saw I-90 was four miles upriver from our initial launch point at Missouri Headwaters State Park near Three Forks, Montana.
+After three-and-a-half months of traveling north, east, and finally south, it is reassuring to see that we are making measurable progress in our attempt to migrate ahead of the changing seasons.

-(Thomas J. Elpel lives in Pony, Mont.
-He is the author of “Green Prosperity: Quit Your Job, Live Your Dreams.”
-Go to www.Elpel.info to learn more about Tom’s books, the Missouri River Corps of Rediscovery, and the expedition fundraiser for the Jefferson River Canoe Trail.)
+(Thomas J. Elpel is president of the Jefferson River Chapter of the Lewis and Clark Trail Heritage Foundation and author of Participating in Nature and numerous other books about wilderness survival, botany, and sustainable living.
+Go to www.Elpel.info to learn more about Tom’s books and the expedition fundraiser for the Jefferson River Canoe Trail.)

 (0) comments